 Magnolia Medical Group provides dual-diagnosis treatment in Denver to help you find freedom and recovery from substance abuse.
 Call us today!

 If you have a suspicion that your anxiety disorder, bipolar diagnosis, or recurrent depression is closely linked to your substance abuse disorder, you may be correct.
-According to the National Institute on Drug Abuse, those with a mental illness have a much higher risk of having an addiction problem — and vice versa.
+According to the National Institute on Drug Abuse, those with a mental illness have a much higher risk of having a dependency problem — and vice versa.

 The high rate of comorbidity between substance abuse and mental illness is so common that outpatient treatment programs at Magnolia Medical Group anticipate that a large portion of individuals seeking help for addiction will also be struggling with underlying mental health disorders.
 Having both addiction and mental illness is often referred to as dual diagnosis or co-occurring disorders.
 Read on to learn more about dual diagnosis, how it is treated, and why it is crucial to address both aspects of a person’s healing process in an addiction treatment program to prevent relapse and ensure long-lasting recovery.